reinder83/binary-flags/README.md

 ##### getFlagNames([int $mask, [bool $asArray=false]])
 Give the name(s) for the given `$mask` or the current mask when omitted.
-When `$asArray` is `true` the method will return an array with the names, otherwise an comma separated string will be returned (default).
+When `$asArray` is `true` the method will return an array with the names, otherwise a comma separated string will be returned (default).

 ##### addFlag(int $flag)
 Adds one or multiple flags to the current mask.